Event Description

 We will have a ground tarp at the Start/Finish area for drop bags but runners are encouraged to set up their own area along the course line - bring a tent, tarp, chairs, supplies, etc.

-Hot Tamales Aid Station will have drop bag access: Runners can drop their small bags at check-in with clear names, and bags will return in the evening.
+Hot Tamales Aid Station will have drop bag access: Runners can drop their small bags at check-in with clear names, bags will return in the at the completion of the event.

 Pacers & Crew

-100m/100k Pacing is allowed.
-You may only have 1 Pacer at a time while you are running.
-Each pacer must register on UltraSignup as a pacer (this will open in July, unless they are already registered in another event) and wear a pacing bib (check-in at timing tent on race day to receive pacer bib).
+100M/100K Pacing is allowed.
+You may only have one (1) Pacer at a time while you are running.
+Each pacer must register on RunSignup as a pacer and wear a pacing bib (check-in at the timing tent on race day to receive pacer bib).
+Pacer registration costs $10 to cover venue pass, race & emergency support.

-THERE IS NO PACING FOR 50k and BELOW.
+THERE IS NO PACING FOR ANY OTHER EVENT.
+No pacing for relay.

 Passes, Parking, and Camping

 The venue fee is now included in the runner registration.
-All other individuals 12 years or older (includes crew/pacer/spectator/etc.*) entering 7IL Ranch are required to purchase a $5 Park Pass.
+All other individuals 12 years or older (includes crew/pacer/spectator/etc.*) entering 7IL Ranch are required to purchase a $5 Day Park Pass or $10 Camp Park Pass.
 This fee goes directly to the landowner.
 A wristband will be issued once your order is confirmed at the check-in table located at packet pickup, or the main event tent once the race begins (for later arrivals).
 This covers trail access, parking, bathrooms and showers, and primitive camping for the entire week.
 Come and go as you please.
-Passes can be pre-purchased online via the UltraSignup registration page or in-person via cash/PayPal/Venmo/Zelle.
+Passes can be pre-purchased online via the RunSignup registration page or in-person via cash/PayPal/Venmo/Zelle.

 RV sites are limited and must be reserved directly with 7IL Ranch here.